 Having trouble pulling your kids away from their electronic gadgets?
 It’s getting harder and harder everyday to convince our children to turn off their iPhones, iPads, and video games to step outside and enjoy some fresh air and old fashioned running around.
 And maybe they will also get to interact with other human beings as opposed to virtual friends or by “talking” to their friends by texting and posting on Instagram.

-If we want to raise successful and well rounded children, it is absolutely necessary that we entice them to spend more time outdoors.
+If we want to raise successful and well rounded children, it is absolutely necessary that we entice them to spend more time outdoors and appreciate the importance of nature in our life.
 Besides being fun, this time outside offers numerous benefits including reducing stress and improving their health.
 What can you do to get your kids outside more often?
 Try these five entertaining ways that will be sure to give those electronics a run for their money.

 When it comes time for birthday or holiday gifts, choose some fun games to play outdoors.
 Try tether ball, hula hoops, jump ropes, or get a few water squirters and let your kids loose on each other out back.
 Or, if they prefer skill based games, check out some Let’s Play Cornhole products.
 These games are a blast to play as a family or invite a few neighborhood kids over to play.